ben-whitten/ICS3U-2019-Group7/docs/menu/start_scene.rst

 Start Scene
 ===========

 [IMPORTANT] Most of the menu scene here is COMPLETELY optional.
-You can easily make a good menu where you press start to go to gaem scene. as such, I will not explain how I turned it into a menu that you would find in any other modern game.
+You can easily make a good menu where you press start to go to gaem scene. as such, I will not explain how I turned it into a menu that you would find in any other modern game but I will give you a quick summary.
+Basically, this program only changes the text to give off the appearance that the option is selected, while in actuality I just have the buttons change the option number (to change the text/start game) and the game mode(to change game mode).
 Other than that, the rest is very simple. i simply painted the top 6/8ths of the screen with blue, the bottom 2/8ths of the screen black and placed the tree top sprites just over it.
-Also, I decided to spawn clouds by choosing a randon Y value to spawn at and then having their x value increase by 1 each time the game goes through the while true loop.
-Fianlly, I placed jungle joe and the sun asa ny other sprites and pllaced text on the screen. i did all this using the code below.
+Also, I decided to spawn clouds by choosing a randon Y value to spawn at (off screen) and then having their x value increase by 1 each time the game goes through the while true loop.
+Fianlly, I placed jungle joe and the sun just like any other sprites and placed text on the screen where I wanted.
+I did all this using the code below.
 .. toctree::
+    code.py
     # this function is the main menu scene
     text = []
     sprites = []